UNICORE-EU/uftp/README.md

 DOCUMENTATION for users and administrators can be found at [UFTP-Docs](https://uftp-docs.readthedocs.io)

- * pyuftpd - contains the sources for the 'uftpd' server, written in Python

  * authserver -  a set of services providing authentication for UFTP as well as data sharing features